AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 If time permits, we may be able to cover some additional advanced topics such as automation and the application of Globus Flow.

+Note that there is a shared document for the workshop [here](http://tiny.cc/eRA24Globus).
+You will be able to add questions on notice if we don't have time to answer them interactively during the workshop.

 ## Workshop Prerequisites

 You will need to bring the following to the workshop: